feathersjs/docs/getting-started/user-management.md

 ## Creating and authenticating users

-Although a new user can be easily be created by POSTing to the `/users` endpoint, we're going to create a separate `/signup` endpoint to keep things explicit and also show how you mix regular Express middleware with Feathers.
+Although a new user can be created by POSTing to the `/users` endpoint, we're going to create a separate `/signup` endpoint to keep things explicit and also show how you mix regular Express middleware with Feathers.

 In this example the fields required for creating a user are `email` and `password`.
 Passwords are automatically hashed using [bcrypt](https://www.npmjs.com/package/bcryptjs).